tcler/tcler.github.io/_posts/2020-07-27-netapp-ontap-simulator-on-libvirt-kvm.md.md

 [yjh@ws ~]$ git clone https://github.com/tcler/kiss-vm-ns; sudo make -C kiss-vm-ns; sudo vm --prepare

 #tips: now kiss-vm only support Fedora-29|CentOS-7|RHEL-7 and later; will support debian in future.
-#command lines in Step4 has been verified on Fedora-33
+#command lines in Step4,Step5 has been verified on Fedora-32 and Fedora-33
 ```